ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The encryption and decryption operations are described in sections 5.3 and 5.4 of {{RFC8152}}.

+# Profile-specific Considerations
+This section summarises the CoAP and MQTT specific pub-sub communications, and considerations respectively.

+## CoAP PubSub Application Profile {#coap_profile}

+A CoAP Pub-Sub Client and Broker use an ACE transport profile such as DTLS {{I-D.ietf-ace-dtls-authorize}}, OSCORE {{I-D.ietf-ace-oscore-profile}}.

+As shown in {{archi}}, (A) is an Access Token Request and Response exchange between Publisher and Authorization Server to retrieve the Access Token and RS (Broker) Information.
+As specified, the Client has the role of a CoAP client, the Broker has the role of the CoAP server.

+(B) corresponds to the retrieval of the keying material to protect the publication end-to-end (see {{oscon}}), and uses {{I-D.ietf-ace-key-groupcomm}}.
+The details are defined in {{retr-cosekey}}.

+(C) corresponds to the exchange between the Client and  the Broker, where the Client sends its access token to the Broker and establishes a secure connection with the Broker.
+Depending on the Information received in (A), this can be for example DTLS handshake, or other protocols.
+Depending on the application, there may not be the need for this set up phase: for example, if OSCORE is used directly.
+Note that, in line with what defined in the ACE transport profile used, the access token includes the scope (i.e. pubsub topics on the Broker) the Publisher is allowed to publish to.
+For implementation simplicity, it is RECOMMENDED that the ACE transport profile used and this specification use the same format of "scope".

+After the previous phases have taken place, the pub-sub communication can commence.
+The operations of publishing and subscribing are defined in {{I-D.ietf-core-coap-pubsub}}.

+## MQTT PubSub Application Profile {#mqtt-pubsub}

+The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.
+This document describes the exchanges between the Clients and KDC using CoAP and CBOR.
+The payload that is carried in MQTT messages will be protected using COSE.

+In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}} 'scope' captures permissions for not a single topic but a topic filter.
+Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.

 # Security Considerations

 In the profile described above, the Publisher and Subscriber use asymmetric crypto, which would make the message exchange quite heavy for small constrained devices.
 Moreover, all Subscribers must be able to access the public keys of all the Publishers to a specific topic to be able to verify the publications.
-Such a database could be set up and managed by the same entity having control of the topic, i.e. AS2.
+Such a database could be set up and managed by the same entity having control of the topic, i.e. KDC.

 An application where it is not critical that only authorized Publishers can publish on a topic may decide not to make use of the asymmetric crypto and only use symmetric encryption/MAC to confidentiality and integrity protection of the publication.
 However, this is not recommended since, as a result, any authorized Subscribers with access to the Broker may forge unauthorized publications without being detected.
 In this symmetric case the Subscribers would only need one symmetric key per topic, and would not need to know any information about the Publishers, that can be anonymous to it and the Broker.